Skip to content

 Supplements for Eyes

 There's very little evidence that eye health focussed supplements (or increasing consumption of suitable foods) improves or maintains eye health, slows or stops age-related macular degeneration (AMD) or improves night vision, if you don't have a deficiency.
-Those who eat a varied, wholefood diet that includes dairy, fruit and vegetables are unlikely to Most multivitamins will contain an appropriate amount of vitamin a, the range of vitamin bs, vitamin e and zinc.
+Those who eat a varied, wholefood diet that includes dairy, fruit and vegetables are unlikely to benefit from taking supplements.
+Most multivitamins will contain an appropriate amount of vitamin a, the range of vitamin bs, vitamin e and zinc.

 There is some evidence lutein and zeaxanthin may decrease the risk of developing nuclear cataract.

 Vegetarian athletes and vegans need to be careful.
+Why?

 Omega 3 Fatty Acids